 Our Jesuit values align with Creighton’s Catholic Jesuit values of social justice and service to others.
 We value critical self-reflection, service to others and taking responsible action.
 We promote the highest standard of accountability, transparency, and respectful practice which fosters an environment of trust and integrity.
 We are committed to excellence in teaching, service and scholarship.

 The MPH program adheres to national standards in public health and the program goals align with these standards and learning objectives.
 A graduate of the MPH program will achieve 22 foundational public health competencies and specific concentration competencies in ethics and/or healthcare management.

 Goal Statement 1: Teaching

-Prepare public health professionals with competencies (knowledge, skills, beliefs, attitudes) in the foundations of public health, and health care ethics or health care management.
+Prepare public health professionals committed to health equity grounded in competencies (knowledge, skills, beliefs, attitudes) in the foundations of public health to serve at-risk, marginalized, and vulnerable communities through practice in health care ethics or health care management.

 Goal Statement 2: Scholarship

 Foster public health scholarship to promote health equity within priority communities that are at-risk, marginalized and vulnerable, while advancing public health knowledge and practice.
 The MPH program prioritizes national and global populations experiencing health inequity, including those who are vulnerable, at-risk, or marginalized.